1. BigRentz

 In addition to these considerations, developers are also increasingly attracted to adaptive reuse because of its environmental benefits.

-While adaptive reuse happens all over the country, it is most common in big cities like New York, Chicago, Los Angeles, and San Francisco.
-Below, we’ve collected a few examples of impressive transformations that have taken place in some of these cities.
+While adaptive reuse is most common in big cities like New York, Chicago, Los Angeles and San Francisco, other historic cities like Detroit, Michigan and Bentonville, Arkansas, are also following suit.
+Below, we’ve collected a few examples of impressive transformations that have taken place in these cities.

 The Emporium in San Francisco is a sprawling retro arcade bar with 44 arcade games and 17 pinball machines, plus live music and events.
 Just a few years ago, however, the same building was just the abandoned home of the Harding Theater, a movie and music venue that originally opened in 1926.